deadflyy/hello-world/README.md

 # hello-world
-My first respository on GitHub
+My first respository on GitHub.
+This is my first try using GitHub.